Am0rfu5/solana-nft/README.md

 # Solana NFT using Anchor

-An update to the latest version of Anchor, Anchor-SPL(which now includes MPL Token Metadata) and Solana.
+An update to using the latest version of Anchor, Anchor-SPL(which now includes MPL Token Metadata) and Solana.
 It is based on the [Mint Your First NFT](https://calyptus.co/lessons/mint-your-first-nft/) lesson, this project shows how to mint your first NFT on the Solana blockchain using [Anchor](https://www.anchor-lang.com/) and [Metaplex](https://www.anchor-lang.com/).

 ## Table of Contents
 - [Solana NFT using Anchor](#solana-nft-using-anchor)